Diocese of Honolulu: 1825 to 1831

 In 1825, Pope Leo XII established the Prefecture Apostolic of the Sandwich Islands, a part of the Vicariate Apostolic of Oriental Oceania.
 He tasked the Picpus Order with evangelizing the Kingdom of Hawaii (then known as the Sandwich Islands).
 Alexis Bachelot was its prefect for a time.

 Bachelot and two other Picpus priests, Abraham Armand and Patrick Short, arrived in Honolulu in the summer of 1825.
-The Hawaiian royalty had converted to Protestantism four years earlier.
-Queen Kaʻahumanu ordered the priests deported, but later allowed them to remain.
+However, the Hawaiian royalty had converted to Protestantism four years earlier.
+Under the influence of their religious advisors, Queen Kaʻahumanu initially ordered the three priests deported, but later allowed them to remain.

-They performed the first baptism in November 1825.
-The priests had problems communicating their intentions as none of them was fluent in English or Hawaiian.
-They received support from the high chief Boki, the royal governor of Oahu, and his wife Kuini Liliha.
+The priests performed the first baptism in November 1825.
+Bachelor and Armand did not speak English or Hawaiian, making it difficult to communicate with the Hawaiians.
+However, they received support from the high chief Boki, the royal governor of Oahu, and his wife Kuini Liliha.

-The Picpus priests distributed Hawaiian language Bibles.
-Hundreds of Native Hawaiians were baptised.
-The first converts included Kalanimoku, chief minister of the kingdom, Boki, and Liliha.
+The Picpus priests distributed Hawaiian language bibles and baptised hundreds of Native Hawaiians.
+The first converts included Kalanimoku, chief minister of the kingdom.